quantmind/lux/docs/source/tutorials/extensions.rst

 .. py:method:: Extension.on_loaded(self, app, handler)

-Called once only when all the :class:`Extension` load their :meth:`~Extension.middleware` into the WSGI ``handler``.
+Called once only when all :class:`.Extension` have loaded their :meth:`~.Extension.middleware` into the WSGI ``handler``.
 A chance to add additional middleware or perform any sort of post-processing on the wsgi application ``handler``.